datacommonsorg/import/docs/counters.md

 ### Sanity_MultipleDcidValues

-The value of the `dcid` property had more than one value
+The value of the `dcid` property had more than one value.

 ### Sanity_DcidTableEntity

-Value of the `dcid` property was an `E:` reference in TMCF, which is invalid
+Value of the `dcid` property was an `E:` reference in TMCF, which is invalid.

 ### Sanity_VeryLongDcid